Lorenzo Mattotti: Biography

-After "Fires" Mattotti earned a reputation of being a master of color in comics.
-Therefore, the black and white comic "The Man at the Window" (1992) surprised his public.
+Having gained a reputation for his usage of colour, the black and white comic "The Man at the Window" (1992) surprised the public.
 Together with his ex-wife Lilia Ambrosi he made this comic about a man who searches his way in the world and who has troubles with relationships.
-This semi-autobiographical novel is an intense and sensitive comic in which he uses different outings for pen drawings.
+The semi-autobiographical novel is a comic in which he uses different outings for pen drawings.
 He uses lines who as a text tell a story.
 The story is not so important and completely up to the reader to interpret.

 In Caboto (1992), a comic book he drew as a commission from the Spanish government to commemorate the 500th birthday of Christopher Columbus' discovery of America, he tells the adventures of the explorer Sebastian Cabot.
 The story is poetic in tone and revolves around the fears and dreams of the people involved, including the women aboard the explorers' ship and the impressions the Indians might have had when first viewing the ships.
 Inspired by 16th century mannerism, he used a different style.

 Stigmates (1998) was a new black and white comic with linear drawings, but darker and more nervous than The Man in the Window.
 It tells the tragic life of a drunk who wakes up one day with stigmata.

 Apart from his comics Mattotti found fame as an illustrator.
 In 2011 Mattotti illustrated The Raven by famed musician Lou Reed.
 The book was published by the American publishing company Fantagraphics.

 His debut as a film director was a segment in the animated horror anthology Fear(s) of the Dark, released in 2007.
 His first feature film was The Bears' Famous Invasion of Sicily, which premiered at the Cannes Film Festival 2019 in the section Un certain regard.
 The film is an animated adaptation of Dino Buzzati's 1945 children's book of the same title.